A tradition of service: Master Sergeant and Lipan Apache War Chief Chuck Boers

 You haven't mentioned it, but I think readers should know that during your service you received two Bronze Stars and three Purple Hearts, as well as many other merits and commendations.
 Thank you again for all you have done for the country, and thank you for helping create the National Native American Veterans Memorial.

-The design competition for the National Native American Veterans Memorial begins November 11, 2017.
-Entries will be accepted through January 9, 2018.
-All information about the competition is available at https://nmai.si.edu/nnavm/memorial/.
+The design competition for the National Native American Veterans Memorial closes on January 9, 2018, at 3 p.m.
+EST. All information about the competition is available at https://nmai.si.edu/nnavm/memorial/.